 What is the Value of My 1976 2 Dollar Bill?

-The eldest millennials may remember coming across a $2 bill once or twice in their lifetime, likely as a kid.
+The eldest millennials may remember coming across a $2 bill once or twice.
 However, today they are much rarer, and we often wonder about their value.
-Some may be worth no more than face value, but a few may be worth thousands.Â

 Knowing what to look for on a 2 dollar bill is the first step toward finding potential value.
 Is the 1976 $2 bill worth anything?
 Yes, U.S. paper currency has immense value, including the $2 bill.
-But first, let’s understand where the bill originated.

-1976 2 Dollar Bill Value and History
+1976 Two Dollar Value and History

-The two-dollar bill was first introduced in 1862 as a legal tender note despite being recognized as the $2 bill.
+The two-dollar bill was first circulated in 1862 as a legal tender note despite being recognized as the $2 bill.
+Along with ones, the two began rolling off the printing presses at the request of Treasury Secretary Salmon Chase.

 That March, many would see Alexander Hamilton’s profile from the side.

-Though Hamilton didn’t remain on that specific United States Note, it was a different portrait later used on the $10 bill.
+Though Hamilton didn’t remain on that specific United States Note, he was later featured on the $10 bill.

-The $2 bill was created just one year after The U.S. Treasury Department started printing currency.
-Since its introduction, the bill would play a part in financial and American history while undergoing several redesigns.
-A little more than a century later, becoming almost nonexistent.
+Since its introduction, the bill played a part in financial and American history while undergoing several redesigns.
+Then, a little more than a century later, it became almost nonexistent.

 It only took seven years to change the portrait on the two-dollar bill.
 A picture of Thomas Jefferson replaced the image of Alexander Hamilton.

 It is notable that the portrait of Thomas Jefferson remained the face of the $2 bill for the remainder of its life through the present day.
-On the other side of the bill, we would see the picturesque United States Capitol.
+On the other side of the bill, we see the picturesque United States Capitol.

 What did this mean?

-The $2 bill was strange because the American public initially didn’t know what to use the paper currency for.
 Many didn’t see the practical use for a 2 dollar bill because most things cost less than $1.
-It has been rumored that politicians began using $2 bill bank notes for bribery and to buy votes.
+It was rumored that politicians were using $2 bill bank notes for bribery to buy votes.

-2 Dollar Bill Redesign in 1874
+$2 Redesign in 1874

 This design would be reissued in 1875 and 1878.

-2 Dollar Bill Changes Made in the 1880s
+$2 Note Design Changes Made in the 1880s

 The red floral design was removed entirely from the two-dollar bill, and the serial numbers on the note would change to blue, making them slightly clearer.

-Silver Certificate 2 Dollar Bill
+Silver Certificate 2 Dollar Bills

 In the late 1800s, the silver certificate dollar bill was legal tender issued by the federal government.